steipete/Aspects/README.md

 Version 1.1.0 (Upcoming)

 - Renamed the files from NSObject+Aspects.m/h to just Aspects.m/h.
+- Removing now works via calling `remove` on the aspect token.
 - Allow hooking dealloc.
 - Fixes infinite loop if the same method is hooked for multiple classes.
 Hooking will only work for one class in the hierarchy.
 - Additional checks to prevent things like hooking retain/release/autorelease or forwardInvocation: